Trink3t/BarangayInfoSystem-Backend/README.md

 ### Using Postman

-1. Import the API endpoints
+1. Import the `BarangayCert.json` collection
-2. Create an environment with `baseUrl = http://localhost:8000`
+2. Create an environment with `BACKEND_URL = http://localhost:8000/api/`
-3. Login via `/api/auth/login` to get the cookie
+3. Login via `/auth/login` to get the cookie
 4. Test other endpoints (cookie will be automatically included)

 ### Using cURL Examples